TACC/remora/docs/README.md

 Why name it Remora?
 -------------------
 Apart from a pretty cool acronym, this tools behaves a bit like the remora fish.
-It attaches to a larger fish (user proces) and travels with it wherever it goes, while offering very little in the way of resistance to the motion (overhead) as well as providing some benefits (resource usage information).
+It attaches to a larger fish (user process) and travels with it wherever it goes, while offering very little in the way of resistance to the motion (overhead) as well as providing some benefits (resource usage information).

 Do you use Remora?
 -------------------